27 Balayage Hairstyles For Black Hair

 Depending on the color you’ve chosen for your hair, it can take from one 30 minute session to multiple 45-minute sessions to achieve the balayage look.
 A dark brown balayage can be achieved within 20-30 minutes whereas a major transition from black platinum or baby blonde can take multiple 30-45 minute sessions.

 For an unnatural balayage with bold or pastel colors such as blue or purple, using a blue or purple shampoo every now and then becomes crucial to keep out brassy tones.
 You will also have to use a color protecting shampoo and conditioner to keep the color from fading out too quickly.
-It’s best to choose products that do not contain silicones or sulfates.
+It’s best to choose hair care products that do not contain silicones or sulfates.